jawline/Parrot/README.md

 ## Getting Started

-To build the included sample website execute: `cabal run Parrot -- ./examples/sample_site/ ./out/` where ./out/ is the directory that should include the built website.
+To build the included sample website execute: `./build_a_website ./examples/sample_site/ ./out/` where ./out/ is the directory that should include the built website.
+Parrot will now watch the website source directory and rebuild the website whenever the source files change.

-To automatically rebuild the website whenever a source file or Parrot's source code changes use: `cabal run ParrotWatch -- ./examples/sample_site ./out/'

 __NOTE:__ If the output directory does not exist Parrot will create it, but it will not create the directory recursively.
 For example, given an empty directory `/var/`, `cabal run Parrot -- source/ /var/html` will work correctly but `cabal run Parrot -- source/ /var/html/www/` will not.